 Absorption of drugs is impacted by the size of the absorptive surface, gastric pH, splanchnic blood flow, and gastrointestinal (GI) tract motility.
 Most of these are relatively unaffected by age, but can be substantially affected by certain diseases and medications.
 Some medications, including vitamin B12, calcium, and iron, have decreased absorption in older adults as a result of reduced activity of active transport mechanisms.

 Older patients have an increased fat-to-lean body mass ratio, decreased total-body water, and sometimes decreased serum albumin.
 Drugs that distribute in fat (eg, diazepam) may thus have a larger volume of distribution.
 Hydrophilic medications (eg, digoxin) will have a decreased volume of distribution, resulting in higher serum levels.
 Drugs that bind to serum proteins reach an equilibrium between bound (inactive) and free (active) drug.
 Use of 2 or more drugs that compete for protein binding (eg, thyroid hormone, digoxin, warfarin, phenytoin) can result in higher levels of free drug, requiring careful monitoring of drug levels and effects.
-In the case of testosterone, age-associated increases in sex-hormone binding globulin can result in normal serum levels of total ...
+In the case of testosterone, age-associated increases in sex-hormone binding globulin can result in ...